 The seventh annual California Invasive Species Action Week (CISAW) runs from Saturday, June 6 through Sunday, June 14, 2020.
 Historically, agencies, non-profits and volunteer organizations across the state have teamed up to host events for CISAW.
 This year, due to COVID-19 concerns, activities will be hosted online, including webinars, videos and Facebook live events.
 Visit wildlife.ca.gov/CISAW to view the schedule.

-Want to stop the spread of invasive species year-round?
-Citizens can also contribute to a healthy environment by taking small, everyday actions, including selecting native plants for landscaping, not releasing unwanted pets into the wild, reporting invasive species findings, and taking precautions to clean, drain and dry gear after recreating in waterbodies.
+All Californians can help stop the spread of invasive species by taking small, everyday actions, such as landscaping with native plants, not releasing unwanted pets into the wild, reporting invasive species findings, and cleaning, draining and drying gear when recreating in bodies of water.

-For questions or more information about the Action Week, please contact email@example.com.
+For questions or more information about CISAW, please contact email@example.com.